Student64-bit/priv/README.md

 <p align="center">
   <img src="Images/jen2.png" alt="error" width="80%" height="80%">
   <br>
-  <strong><small>Project Image: Exposing port 8080 so that I can use the jenkins dashboard when its setup in my EC2 instance.</small></strong>
+  <strong><small>Project Image: Exposing port 8080 so that I can use the Jenkins dashboard when it’s set up in my EC2 instance.</small></strong>
 </p>

 <p align="center">
   <img src="Images/jen3.png" alt="error" width="80%" height="80%">
   <br>
   <strong><small>Project Image: Jenkins is up and running on the instance.
 Although I will clean up after this project and the IP address will no longer be in use, it's generally a good practice to avoid exposing or displaying IP addresses.
-This caution helps protect against potential bad actors, even if the instance is virtual..</small></strong>
+This caution helps protect against potential bad actors, even if the instance is virtual.</small></strong>
 </p>

 <p align="center">
   <img src="Images/jen4.png" alt="error" width="80%" height="80%">
   <br>
-  <strong><small>Project Image: Installing default plugins via the jenkins dashboard.</small></strong>
+  <strong><small>Project Image: Installing default plugins via the Jenkins dashboard.</small></strong>
 </p>

 ### Step 3: Testing the Jenkins Pipeline